Under Colorado law, mortgage fraud is a type of theft involving

 - Perfecting and releasing the mortgage.2

 The “mortgage loan” is “a loan or agreement to extend credit” that is “secured by a mortgage or lien.”
 Under Colorado’s mortgage fraud statute, it includes “the refinancing or renewal of a loan secured” by the real estate.3

 Mortgages are complex transactions that involve multiple individuals, businesses, and institutions.
 This includes the owner of the real estate property, the potential buyer, land the lender or lenders.
 Participants in possible mortgage fraud may include anyone involved in the lending or purchasing process, including:

 - The buyer.
-This is the party who is interested in purchasing the piece of property or doing a refinance.
+This is the party that is interested in purchasing the piece of property or doing a refinance.

 - The owner.
-This is the party who owns the property.
+This is the party that owns the property.
 In mortgage fraud cases, the owner could be the party who commits fraud or the party who is defrauded.

 - The appraiser.
-This is the party who looks at the property for sale and estimates how much the property is worth.
+This is the party that looks at the property for sale and estimates how much the property is worth.

 - The lender.
 This is usually a bank or financial institution that provides the money for the mortgage loan and gives it to the borrower.
 Sometimes, the lender is a so-called “warehouse lender.”
 Warehouse lenders provide the money for the mortgage loan and give it to the borrower, but then sell the rights to the loan to other investors.